Falmouth-Games-Academy/comp150-cpd/README.md

 ## Week 4 (October 16th 2017)
 This week we kicked off some actual development.
 The team’s good.
 I'm confident.
-We gonna make a game!
+We gonna make sum gamez!

 Timekeeping has been good.
 We all know when we’re meeting up and the meetings have happened on time with no absences.
 Stand-ups ensure we all play a part.